zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 ## HW 11 Solutions
 ### Problem 1
-**If you were to carry out the procedure here, are the conditions for using a theoretical distribution strictly met, according to our Statistical Formula document?<br>**
+**If you were to carry out the procedure here, are the conditions for using a theoretical dist’n strictly met, according to our Statistical Formula document?<br>**
 MustangPrice: Find a 90% confidence interval for the population mean price.<br>

 MustangPrice: A dataset with 25 observations on the 3 variables.<br>